-No, you won’t literally go out on the town and dance a jig because you built a wood stove from a barrel.
+No, you won’t go out on the town and dance a jig because you built a wood stove from a barrel.
 I mean, not unless you want to.

-But you will need to paint your barrel.
+However, you will need to paint your barrel.
 This will keep the barrel protected.
 I’ll be honest, the first time my husband showed me the idea of using a barrel as a wood stove I slightly turned my nose up at it.
 I thought, “A barrel?
 Really?”

 Then I started doing my own research and saw how you could paint the barrels all different colors and actually make them look rustic chic.
 This caught my attention.

-So when I tell you to paint your barrel, you can obviously go with the typical black paint if you’d like.
+When I tell you to paint your barrel, you can obviously go with the typical black paint if you’d like.

-But I encourage you to think outside of the box if you are having a hard time dealing with a barrel for a wood stove.
+However, I encourage you to think outside of the box if you are having a hard time dealing with a barrel for a wood stove.
 Think about painting your barrel red or turquoise.
 You could even paint it white if you’d like.

 Also, realize that if you try to buy a wood stove that has been painted a different color, you automatically pay a premium price.

-So this is a way to have a colorful, unique wood stove at a fraction of the cost of a regular, more traditional wood stove.
+This is a way to have a colorful, unique wood stove at a fraction of the cost of a regular, more traditional wood stove.

 Then once you have your color picked out, take your barrel outside and start a fire inside of it.
 Let the fire get really hot so it will burn any grease or other components that may be attached to the barrel on the outside.